Application Models

 For the table schema, you can either enter the schema name production, or you can click the button Pick, select the schemaproductionfrom the list of schemas, and then click the button Choose. -

 Click the button Save Changes.
-You will be taken to the panel Production HR environment.
+You will be taken to the panel Production HR Environment.

 -

-Verify that the field Start model is set to HR application ( V1 ) on Sample production database.
+Verify that the field Start model is set to HR Application ( V1 ) on Sample production database.
 If it is not, click the button Edit, then select this value from the drop down box, then click the button Save Changes.

-To create the testing environment:
+To create the testing Environment:

 -